jkreindl/SulongDebugDemo/postfix_calculator_C/README.md

 ## Usage

-The demo takes an arithmetic expression in postfix notation as argument.
-Valid operands are the following:
+The demo evaluates a hard-coded arithmetic expression in postfix notation.
+The operands are the following:

 * signed integer numbers: these will be pushed onto the internal number stack
 * `+`, `-`, `*`, `/`: these pop the top two values from the internal number stack, perform the operation, and push the result back onto the stack